samcottle/freecodecamp/notes/mongoDB.md

 ## Creating models

-Models are compiled using `Schema` definitions.
+Models can be compiled using `Schema` definitions.